hansojuhan/facegoop/notes.md

 Style overhaul

-Index page:
+### Index page

-- Important, seeing posts created by other users, so that they can be liked, commented on and people can be followed.
+- Important, seeing posts by other users that I follow, so that they can be liked, commented on.

-Find people:
+### Find people:

 - Should have a search bar